Classroom age requirements: 15 months up to 3 years old.

 These activities comprise the “practical life” area of the Toddler Program.
 Grace and courtesy lessons are also introduced to the child at this age.
 Lessons include waiting until everyone is served before beginning to eat, use of cutlery at the table, greeting others politely, waiting until a person has finished a conversation before approaching them, and respecting one another’s workspace.

-The Toddler Program is an especially designed environment intended for children between the ages of 15 and 35 months.
+The Toddler Program is designed as a special environment intended for children between the ages of 15 and 35 months.
 Teachers assist students in acquiring the skills appropriate to their age.
-Activities include:

 Food preparation – particularly baking bread and cutting vegetables and fruits

 Using cutlery, setting the table, eating and drinking independently